We zoom from Mimico to Moore Park, sourcing bathroom design ideas from the city’s most inspiring loos

-2 Section off areas for different activities.
 While it’s part of a sky-high corner condo unit downtown, this bathroom maintains a feeling of airy intimacy with floor-to-ceiling linen curtains and a smart layout.
 Personal spaces are hidden out of sight behind a partial wall: a toilet is tucked around one corner, while a walk-in shower sits behind the other.
 Next to the Corian soaker, an Edwardian statement chair acts as a place to rest a towel or as a seat for a significant other engaging in a flirty tub-side convo.

-3 Go graphic.
+Even small Toronto homes are packed with great bathroom design ideas.
 The Dufferin Grove home of design darlings Matt Carr (design director of Umbra) and Joyce Lo (co-director of the Drake General Store) is as playfully modern as you’d expect.
 Masterminded by design studio MSDS, their bathroom uses hardware store tile and bold black grouting to create a clean grid that recalls blown-up graph paper.
 Bonus points for their concrete Home Depot pendant’s doodle-like power cord.

-7 Use barn wood to introduce some cabin-style coziness.
 Rather than just adding a single hit of rustic wood to his sunshine-filled Mimico home’s bathroom, Stylegarage managing partner Neil James used the material all throughout the space.
 Rough-hewn wood features include a staircase leading to a rooftop patio, a sliding door installed to conceal a water closet, and two storage platforms.
 An animal rug adds to the lavatory’s warm forest retreat feel.

-8 Separate bathing and washing spaces with an unconventional room divider.
 This texture-rich family home in Forest Hill’s master ensuite consists of three separate yet connected rooms.
 From the bathtub, you can see through a laser-etched mirror’s sinuous transparent lines to the vanity next door.
 Art by Thrush Holmes hangs on the opposite wall.

-10 Place shelving strategically to provide plenty of space for toiletries.
 Dylan Horvath’s top priority with his St. Clarens Avenue home renovation was creating an ultra-durable family home ready to withstand wear and tear.
 Architect Wanda Ely met his needs with a timelessly modern super-thin sink wide enough to accommodate the morning rush.
 The subway-tiled room’s setup forgoes under-sink storage in favour of maple shelving with routed slots for storing toothbrushes, towels and other supplies at kid- and adult-friendly heights.

 Looking for more ways to refresh your loo?
 Check out our guides to jet-black, bright and bubbly, high-glam, Scandinavian spa-like and scene-stealing standalone bathroom designs.
 Plus, find even more inspiration in our faucet, showerhead and tile roundups.